Legal Risks for Copyright Violations

 As a matter of policy, you must comply with the procedures.
 It is important to understand that even if you comply fully with the University's takedown procedure, you are not shielded from potential liability from third parties (copyright holders) who retain the right to sue you for the underlying infringing activity.

 The copyright holder sometimes sends preservation notices to Cornell requesting that Cornell preserve contact information of the persons associated with IP addresses alleged to have infringed their copyrighted works.
 Cornell will generally comply with such notices; however, Cornell will not release the contact information based on the preservation letter alone.
 Preservation notices are sometimes followed by early settlement letters.

-The copyright holder may send campus ISPs such as Cornell "Early Settlement Letters" to be forwarded to the person's associated with IP addresses alleged to have infringed their copyrighted works.
-The early settlement letter advises the user that he or she may soon be subject to a lawsuit in connection with the allegedly infringing activity, and suggests that user consider settling the claim to avoid the copyright holder filing their claims in court (the "Early Settlement Letter" includes a link to a settlement website where a credit card payment can be made).
+The copyright holder may send campus ISPs such as Cornell "Early Settlement Letters" to be forwarded to the persons associated with IP addresses alleged to have infringed their copyrighted works.
+The early settlement letter advises the user that they may soon be subject to a lawsuit in connection with the allegedly infringing activity, and suggests that user consider settling the claim to avoid the copyright holder filing their claims in court.
+(The "Early Settlement Letter" includes a link to a settlement website where a credit card payment can be made.)

-If at some point, you receive an Early Settlement Letters, you may wish to seek the advice of an attorney.
+If at some point you receive an Early Settlement Letter, you may wish to seek the advice of an attorney.
 The University's Office of the General Counsel does not represent students, so you would need to seek independent legal representation.